highmobility/hm-android-bluetooth-auto-api-explorer/README.md

 ### Telematics Companion Android ###

-* This is the Android app that uses the h-m web api.
+* This is an Android Studio app that uses SDK init with a snippet and can handle some AutoAPIs